Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/google-sheets.md

 6. Click the cog in the top-right corner, select `Use your own OAuth credentials` and enter the `OAuth Client ID` and `OAuth Client secret` from the previous step.
 7. In the left sidebar, find and select `Google Sheets API v4`, then choose the `https://www.googleapis.com/auth/spreadsheets` scope.
 Click `Authorize APIs`.
 8. In **step 2**, click `Exchange authorization code for tokens`.
 Take note of the `Refresh token`.
-9. Set up a new destination in Hero Pixel, select `Google Sheets` and enter the `Client ID`, `Client Secret`, `Refresh Token` and `Spreadsheet Link` from the previous steps.
+9. Set up a new destination in HeroPixel select `Google Sheets` and enter the `Client ID`, `Client Secret`, `Refresh Token` and `Spreadsheet Link` from the previous steps.

 ### Output schema